-Yes, because it involves surgically entering the abdomen, it is considered "major surgery".
-This should not frighten pet owners, however, since this surgery is a routinely performed one, and very safe.
+It involves surgically entering the abdomen, so it is considered "major surgery."
+However, this should not frighten pet owners. as it's routinely performed and very safe.
 There are inherent risks with any anesthesia or surgical procedure, and talking about your fears and concerns with your veterinarian should help you understand any special risks that your pet may have.
-(For more on the actual surgery, see below.)

-First, speak with your veterinarian.
-Some practices offer spay packages as part of a puppy vaccination package, have a "spay day" (reduced price spays on a certain day), or a reduced spay fee for those who demonstrate need.
+Costs vary among veterinarians.
+If it seems too expensive for you, speak with the vet.
+Some practices offer spay packages as part of a puppy vaccination package, have a "spay day" for reduced-price spays, or a reduced spay fee for those who demonstrate need.
 Many shelters and humane organizations work with veterinarians to provide spay vouchers and other funding to those who are unable to afford spaying.

 Why does my vet want to do pre-surgery blood work on my pet?

-Most people are surprised at how quickly their pets recover from surgery (certainly much sooner than their human counterparts!)
+Most people are surprised at how quickly their pets recover from surgery.
 Most pets are up and alert shortly after surgery, and after resting quietly for a day or two, most are back to their "normal" self.
-It is very important to restrict activity in those pets who are very active -- too much activity can actually delay healing or cause post-surgical complications, such as dehiscence (opening of sutures) or bleeding.
+It is important to restrict activity in those pets who are very active, as too much activity can actually delay healing or cause post-surgical complications, such as dehiscence (opening of sutures) or bleeding.